Yoel001/Resizing_script/README.md

-# Resizing_script
+# Resizing script
-This repo contains a script in order to resize images
+This repo contains a Python script in order to resize images.